Diversify Your Investments in 2025: Acorns, Masterworks, Robinhood, and Roots

 Advantages

 While Masterworks may not be the first choice for most middle-class, novice investors, it's a great concept.
-Between 1995 and 2022, Contemporary Art specifically has appreciated at a compound annual growth rate of 12.6%, outperforming the S&P 500.
+Between 1995 and 2022, Contemporary Art specifically appreciated at a compound annual growth rate of 12.6%, outperforming the S&P 500.
 Masterworks has become the first platform to offer art investment products to the retail investing public.
 The company has sold almost two dozen paintings, all at a profit after fees.
-The artwork includes Cecily Brown (77.3% return, after fees), a George Condo (39.3%), and a Sam Gilliam (33.1%).
-For those who are high-earners and want to diversify their portfolio, Masterworks is a unique solution with consistently high returns.
+For those who are high-earners and want to diversify their portfolio, Masterworks is a unique solution with historically high returns.

 Robinhood